 2. GRADING CRITERIA

-Class Participation/Attendance: If you expect class participation/attendance, define what this means (attending class, answering questions, discussing reading, etc.) especially if it is part of the grade.
+If class participation/attendance is expected, define what this means (attending class, answering questions, discussing reading, etc.

 Midterm Notices.
-Provide mid-term grade alerts for students who appear to be in danger of receiving a grade of D, F, or N based on their performance through the sixth week of the semester.
-This is a new (Fall 2002) requirement for 1000 level courses, and the full policy can be found here.
+Professors/instructors should provide mid-term grade alerts for students who appear to be in danger of receiving a grade of D, F, or N based on their performance through the sixth week of the semester.
+This is a requirement for 1000 level courses (see policy).